CVE-1999-1123

 01 // Technical Summary

-Local privilege escalation is possible on vulnerable SunOS systems by exploiting flaws in the installation process of Sun Source (sunsrc) tapes.
-This allows attackers to gain root access, compromising the entire system and potentially leading to data breaches or system control.
+Local privilege escalation is possible on vulnerable SunOS systems due to insecure installation scripts on Sun Source tapes.
+Attackers can leverage this vulnerability to gain root access, compromising the entire system and potentially leading to data breaches and system outages.
+This vulnerability, while old, highlights the importance of secure installation procedures and proper handling of setuid/setgid binaries.

 02 // Vulnerability Mechanism